 - Remember to always interact professionally with your supervisor(s), classmates, and research participants. - Your focus must always be on lab activities when you are in the lab.
 Do not use the time to socialize.
 Do not use the time to work on things unrelated to this lab. - Participant confidentiality must be strictly maintained at all times.
 Documents (e.g., questionnaires, CDs/DVDs) with identifying information (i.e., names, dates of birth, contact information) must be kept confidential and, when disposing of anything containing identifying information, this should be shredded.
-Data must never leave the lab. - People who are not part of the research team (e.g., friends) should not be allowed to enter the lab (0101; 0102 Benjamin) or come in contact with the data without the permission of Lindsay Druskin or Dr. Rubin. - Dress in appropriate, professional attire whenever you're in the lab, in the Center for the Study of Children, Relationships, & Culture (1108 Benjamin), or observing children at their preschools.
-Do not wear: - Tattered/cut-off jeans/jean shorts (Bermuda/long shorts are fine) - Short-shorts, short rompers/shirts/dresses - Shirts with language/graphics that are vulgar, sexually explicit, or may otherwise be offensive - Attire that is revealing or provocative - Flip-flips (plastic/flimsy ones) - See-through blouses/shirts, pants (i.e., no yoga pants/leggings) - Halter/tank tops/off-the-shoulder shirts while participants are in the lab (be prepared to cover shoulders) - Clothing that reveals bare midriff - Sweatpants, sweat shorts, workout clothing (i.e. leggings) - DO NOT WEAR DRESSES WHEN YOU KNOW YOU WILL BE INTERACTING WITH CHILDREN - WEAR CLOSED-TOED SHOES WHEN INTERACTING WITH CHILDREN - If you have any tattoos, please keep them covered while in the lab.
+Data must never leave the lab. - People who are not members of the research team (e.g., friends) are not allowed to enter the lab (0101; 0102 Benjamin) or come into contact with the data.
+Sharing data, either purposely or inadvertently will lead to immediate dismissal from the lab (CITI certification re: confidentiality). - Dress in appropriate, professional attire whenever you are in the lab, in the Center for the Study of Children, Relationships, & Culture (1108 Benjamin), or observing children at their preschools.
+Do not wear: - Tattered/ripped/cut-off jeans/jeans and/or jean shorts (Bermuda/long shorts are fine) - Short-shorts, short rompers/shirts/dresses - Shirts with language/graphics that are vulgar, sexually explicit, or may otherwise be offensive - Clothing related to sorority/fraternity involvement - Attire that is revealing or provocative - Flip-flips (plastic/flimsy ones) - See-through blouses/shirts, pants (i.e., no yoga pants/leggings) - Halter/tank tops/off-the-shoulder shirts while participants are in the lab (be prepared to cover shoulders) - Clothing that reveals bare midriff - Sweatpants, sweat shorts, workout clothing (i.e., leggings) - DO NOT WEAR DRESSES WHEN YOU KNOW YOU WILL BE INTERACTING WITH CHILDREN AND PARTICIPANTS - WEAR CLOSED-TOED SHOES WHEN INTERACTING WITH CHILDREN AND PARTICIPANTS - If you have any tattoos, please keep them covered while in the lab.
 Individuals may be asked to cover/take out any excessive body/facial piercings based on the discretion of the lab director. - Please keep your hair neatly groomed and a natural hair tone.
 This also applies to facial hair. - Please respond in a timely manner (i.e., within 24 hours) to emails or other contacts from your mentor or other lab members.
 Please "reply all" to group emails looking to find assistance with a specific task (e.g., school observation) so that everyone is in the loop.
 However, please take note of who you are "replying all to" and if all of those people need to see your message.

-- Laptop computers may be used for note taking during lab meetings, but do not use laptops or phones to check email or surf the internet during the weekly lab meetings in 1108 Benjamin. - Please note your week to clean the lab on the cleaning schedule. - THE LAB IS A NUT-FREE ZONE!!!!
+- Laptop computers may be used for note taking during lab meetings.
+Shut down phones during the weekly lab meetings in 1108 Benjamin. - o Please note your week to clean the lab on the cleaning schedule. - THE LAB IS A NUT-FREE ZONE!!!!